TommyLiang1/WebDevelopmentAssignment2/README.md

 **Goal**

 To improve your understanding of JavaScript syntax, functions, and higher-order functions, in addition to a better understanding of JavaScript and Array methods.

-## JavaScript Prototype: Method ##
-Every object in JavaScript has a built-in property called "prototype."

-The prototype constructor is used to add new methods (functions) and properties to a JavaScript object.
-- If a method is constructed, then it will be available for the object.
-- If a property is constructed, then the object will be given the property and its value, as default.

-In this Assignment, we use the prototype constructor to add new methods to the Array() object.

 ## Product Spec